 Why Use SCAPI Instead of OCAPI

-So which one should you use?
+So which REST API is right for you?
 Salesforce guidance is to use SCAPI:

-• If you are performing major refactor work on an existing project, consider moving to SCAPI as part of your refactoring work.
+• If you're doing major refactoring work on an existing project, Salesforce recommends moving to SCAPI.

-OCAPI is not going away!
-If you are already using OCAPI, you can keep using it.
-Salesforce is not forcing any move off of OCAPI.
-OCAPI can be used with the Shopper Login Authentication Service (SLAS).
+OCAPI isn't going away!
+If you're already using OCAPI, you can keep using it.
+Salesforce isn't forcing anyone to move off OCAPI.
+You can use OCAPI with the Shopper Login and API Access Service (SLAS).
 We encourage developers to start using SLAS for authentication with OCAPI, which allows you to use the same shopper authentication token between both OCAPI and SCAPI.

-Why do we advocate for the use of SCAPI over OCAPI?
-The primary reason is our efforts for feature development and innovation are focused on SCAPI , while OCAPI updates are slowly shifting towards a maintenance-only mode.
-As we enhance SCAPI, its performance, capabilities, and user-friendliness for developers will continuously improve.
+Why do we recommend SCAPI over OCAPI?
+The primary reason is that our efforts for feature development and innovation are focused on SCAPI.
+OCAPI updates are now in a maintenance-only mode.
+As we enhance SCAPI, its performance, capabilities, and user-friendliness for developers continuously improves.

-New SCAPI endpoints and features are being added on a regular basis.
+New SCAPI endpoints and features are being added regularly.
 There are several recent additions, including Shopper Experience APIs with support for Page Designer and Shopper Baskets APIs with merge basket functionality.
 Our emphasis on headless commerce and our Composable Storefront drives a need for superior APIs and channeling our efforts into SCAPI.

-Shopper APIs rely on our SLAS service which is an OAuth2 standards based authentication service.
-It provides many benefits, such as:
+Shopper APIs rely on our SLAS service which is an OAuth2 standards-based authentication service.
+SLAS provides many benefits, such as:

 • Support for multiple identity providers.